apache/couchdb-documentation/src/config/auth.rst

         }

-    If you already have a salted, encrypted password string (for example, from an old ``local.ini`` or ``10-admins.ini`` file, or from a different CouchDB server), then you can store the "raw" encrypted string, without having CouchDB doubly encrypt it.
+    If you already have a salted, encrypted password string (for example, from an old ini file, or from a different CouchDB server), then you can store the "raw" encrypted string, without having CouchDB doubly encrypt it.

     .. code-block:: http